DataDog/rum-react-integration-examples/src/ErrorBoundary/README.md

 Components that are expected to [throw](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw) an [error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) can be wrapped with ErrorBoundary to avoid crashing the rest of application.

 ## Props
-`renderError: (errorMessage: string, error: Error) => React.ReactNode`
+`fallback: React.ReactNode | (error: Error) => React.ReactNode`
 > The render method called when an exception is thrown within the ErrorBoundary.
-It receives the same errorMessage prop and the thrown error
+It receives the Error instance that triggered it.

-`errorMessage: string`
-> The message that will be displayed instead of the original children content when an error occurs.

 ## Example